Scorptech/milestoneone/TESTING.md

 The developer used W3C CSS Validation Service and W3C Markup Validation Service to check the validity of the website code.

-### Client stories testing:
+### Client Stories Testing:

 #### Most common path through the website:

     Home > The Team > Contact
     Each of these pages points clearly to the next one.

-## The "Team" page offers information about the staff.
+### The "Team" page offers information about the staff.
 The information here is kept short with a brief description.

 ### Testing client stories from UX section of README.md